pprahul/awnahealthcare.github.io/README.md

 - `data/anonymised-calibration-data-processed-palm-compiled.csv` — Palm spectra for calibration

 **Data License:** CC BY-NC 4.0
 This dataset is shared for academic and non-commercial research use only.
-Users must provide appropriate citation to the dataset and acknowledge Amrita Vishwa Vidyapeetham in any publications or derivative works.
+All users of this data must explicitly inform the corresponding author regarding usage of this data and obtain relevant permission beforehand.
+Users must provide an appropriate citation to the dataset and acknowledge Amrita Vishwa Vidyapeetham in any publications or derivative works that result from its use.